-The various strategies of our behaviour policy aim to encourage good behaviour and consideration towards others.
+The various strategies of our behaviour policy aim to encourage good behaviour and consideration towards others following our Golden Rule of "Treat others as you would like to be treated".
 If the behaviour policy is implemented effectively, within an inclusive educational and pastoral environment, there will be few incidents of bullying.
 We recognise that no school is ever completely void of bullying incidents and our aim is to achieve a minimum of such occurrences which are swiftly and effectively dealt with.